Lee Jae Myung: Can the man tipped to be next leader bring stability to South Korea?

 His rise to the cusp of power, though, also raises a critical question: is he the steady hand South Korea needs when the corruption investigations and abuse of power allegations against him are certain to cast a shadow over his presidency?

-Lee, described by his advisers as “gladiator in a suit”, moved quickly into the spotlight as he aggressively countered Yoon’s disastrous martial law decree.
-He climbed onto the fence of the National Assembly building to evade the then president’s security guards and documented the chaos on a livestream.
+Lee, described by his advisers as a “gladiator in a suit”, moved quickly into the spotlight as he aggressively countered Yoon’s disastrous martial law decree.
+During the crisis in late 2024, he climbed onto the fence of the National Assembly building to evade the president’s security guards and documented the chaos on a livestream.

 Analysts remain sceptical about his ability to provide the stable leadership the country needs.
 While he is campaigning as a pragmatist focused on domestic issues, his record of confrontational politics, ongoing legal troubles and polarising rhetoric raise doubts about his capacity to unite a divided nation.